laurasisk/fastp_summarize/README.md

 # fastp_summarize
-summarize the output html files from fastp
+purpose: summarize the output .json files from fastp

 # Setting up
  1. clone repository, or just download the fastp_summarize.py and example data